dmbb/MPTAnalysis/README.md

 [**Note**] Not using virtualenvs, packages will be installed system-wide.

 #### Traffic Captures Location
-Traffic captures are available at [to appear].
+Traffic captures are available [here](https://turbina.gsd.inesc-id.pt/resources/resources.html).

 Copy each `TrafficCaptures` folder into the respective path in **MPTAnalysis** repo: